Team travels to Zurich to present to executives on electric car charging tech

 Despite jet lag, our team burned the midnight oil to get ready to present to ABB.
 The diverse units within ABB brought a plethora of questions about our work to the surface.

-Ayushman Mathur: Since we started of the project in early September, one factor created an immense drive in all of us as a team, which was to work on a new age digital transformation for a leading global business.
-The problem ABB presented to us was very relevant and current, and they were laser focused on providing us with adequate conversations, information and direction even before we boarded the plane to travel overseas.
+Ayushman Mathur: Since we started the project in early September, one factor created an immense drive in all of us as a team, which was to work on a new-age digital transformation for a leading global business.
+The problem ABB presented to us was very relevant and current, and they were laser-focused on providing us with adequate conversations, information, and direction even before we boarded the plane to travel overseas.

 The intensity of the deliverable was real and we didn’t get a lot of sleep in the early portion of our trip.
 But it was calming to have met most of the ABB team before our presentation through video conferencing—something that’s become much more popular during the pandemic.

 It was exhilarating to present to a team of about 10 people dialing in from different parts of Europe, but we also had ABB’s digital leaders present in the room.
 I was happy to get that in-person feedback.
 The slight chance that we might feel outside our element was offset by the wonderful hospitality of the ABB team and the warmth of the city.